 - Betta imbellis is a peaceful member of the Betta fish family

-- They have different body size than other betta fish
+- They have different body sizes than other betta fish

-- They are originally from shallow small ponds and wetlands from Asia
+- They are originally from shallow small ponds and wetlands in Asia

 - imbellis have air-breathing capacity via labyrinth organs